 A: Terry Date, Morissound Studios, Jacob Hellner, Peter Collins, Bruce Swedien, Alan Parsons, Fascination Street Studios, Ocean Way Studios, Andy Wallace

 Q: Describe the most common type of work you do for your clients.

-A: I mainly mix / edit and master songs in the rock/metal genre and all its subgenres.
-I also do some drum programming and recording bass or guitars occasionally.
+A: I mainly work with rock / metal bands specializing into their most extreme sub-genres.
+I also do session some drum programming and recording bass and guitars occasionally.